1nst4ll/mango-news/README.md

 ## Documentation Guidelines

 This project includes multiple documentation files to provide comprehensive information.
-To ensure consistency and avoid repetition, please follow these guidelines:
+To ensure consistency and avoidance repetition, please follow these guidelines:

 *   **README.md:** Provides a high-level overview of the project, its purpose, technology stack, and basic setup/running instructions.
 It should be the starting point for anyone new to the project.
 *   **PROGRESS.md:** Tracks the development progress with a detailed log of completed tasks, pending tasks (checklists), project phases, and detailed steps for the current phase.
 This file is for tracking development progress over time.